HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 1. Open your terminal which can be bash, powershell or command.
 You can also use vscode terminal.

-2. When you have open the terminal, then change directory where you want to get the LenaSYS repository.
+2. When you have opened the terminal, then change directory to where you want the LenaSYS repository.
 To do that you need to type `cd path/to/folder`.
-For me I using Windows and I typed: `cd  .\Downloads\` or if you use different OS then type: `cd <foldername>\`.
+When using Windows I typed: `cd  .\Downloads\`  if you use different OS then type: `cd <foldername>\`.
 ![Windows terminal](terminal.png "Windows terminal")

 3. When you have chose a folder, then type this command: `git clone https://github.com/HGustavs/LenaSYS.git` and wait for finish to get the LenaSYS repository.